NOTE: for the full, updated article, please go here. This is an abbreviated (and non-updated version).

 What About Hue?

-First of all, each color has a sort of “perceived brightness” to it.
-This is called luminosity.
+To understand how to modify hue, we first need to understand that each color has a sort of “perceived brightness” to it — called luminosity.

 Even though this blue and this yellow are both at 100% HSB brightness, which appears brighter?